 SECTION 1102 – ADMINISTRATIVE APPEALS

 Appeals to the Board of Zoning Appeals may be taken by any person aggrieved or by any ofﬁcer of the Township affected by any decision of the Zoning Inspector.
-Such appeal shall be taken within twenty (20) days after the decision by ﬁling, with the Zoning Inspector, a notice an appeal specifying the grounds for such appeal.
+Such appeal shall be taken within twenty (20) days after the decision by ﬁling, with the Zoning Inspector, a notice of appeal specifying the grounds for such appeal.

-RESPONSIBILITY OF THE ZONING INSPECTOR – The Zoning Inspector shall transmit to the Board of Zoning Appeals all the papers constituting the record upon which the action appeals from was taken.
+RESPONSIBILITY OF THE ZONING INSPECTOR – The Zoning Inspector shall transmit to the Board of Zoning Appeals all the papers constituting the record upon which the action is being appealed.
 The Zoning Inspector shall at his or her earliest convenience issue a notification to all effected parties that the action of the Zoning Inspector is temporarily suspended, revoking any issued zoning certificates or violations, until the appeal is decided by the Board of Zoning Appeals.

-RESPONSIBILITY OF THE BOARD OF ZONING APPEALS – The Board of Zoning Appeals shall ﬁx a reasonable time for the public hearing of the appeal, give at least ten (10) day notice in writing to the parties in interest, give notice of such public hearing by one (1) publication in one (1) or more newspapers of general circulation in Morrow County at least ten (10) days before the date of such hearing and decide the appeal within a reasonable time after it is submitted.
-Upon the hearing, any person may appear in person or by attorney.
+RESPONSIBILITY OF THE BOARD OF ZONING APPEALS – The Board of Zoning Appeals shall ﬁx a reasonable time for the public hearing of the appeal, give at least ten (10) day notice in writing to the parties in interest, give notice of such public hearing in accordance with Ohio Revised Code 519.15 before the date of such hearing and decide the appeal within a reasonable time after it is submitted.
+Upon the hearing, any person may appear in person or by agent authorized by power of attorney.
 In exercising its responsibilities, the Board of Zoning Appeals shall use the same criteria for review as prescribed for the Zoning Inspector and shall have the ability to reverse, affirm wholly or partially or may otherwise modify the decision of the Zoning Inspector, based on temporary use of the authority of the Zoning Inspector.
 (Section 519.15 Ohio Revised Code)

 OUTCOME OF APPEAL – The decision of the Board of Zoning Appeals shall take effect immediately.
 The Zoning Inspector shall enforce the decision of the Board of Zoning Appeals and shall issue such decision to all effected parties at his or her earliest convenience after such decision is presented in writing by the Zoning Secretary.